Summoned-Archfiend/Arch/chapters/2_installation.md

-Please update my installation guide.
-Include an in-depth explanation of the commands used and the issues we have resolved along the way

 # Installation

 Congratulations, you mounted the `iso`, either via your `USB` or `VM` and you are now greeted with the `Bash` shell.
 First, in the `Arch` docs navigate to the `Wiki` page.